paul-cockrell-wrld3d/jekyll-netlify-cms/README.md

-# Jekyll + Netlify CMS
+# WRLD3D static site (example)

-This is the basic Jekyll starter site, with Netlify CMS integrated.
+This is an example WRLD3D site built on Jekyll with Netlify CMS integrated

 ## Getting Started